-Million Dollar Tractor Collection to be Auctioned Off This Weekend
+Rare & Classic Tractor Collection to be Auctioned Off This Weekend

 BOONE, Iowa -- Approximately 130 vintage and classic tractors will be auctioned off this weekend on a farm east of Boone.
+Many are the hard-to-find type, for collectors of old iron.

 Eric and Carol Ziel have been collecting tractors on their farm for decades, but now they’ve decided it’s time to part with the collectibles.
-Eric estimates they have around $1 million tied up in their hobby.

 “With 130-some tractors, it just gets to be a lot to keep up,” said Ziel.
 “Finally decided one day, I hate to see them deteriorate, they need to go to a new good home.”